1981 Atlantic hurricane season: Hurricane Floyd

-Floyd turned to the northeast and passed just southeast of Bermuda as a weakening hurricane.
-As a tropical storm, Floyd moved east across the Atlantic until losing its identity on September 12.
+A tropical wave became a tropical disturbance east of the Lesser Antilles on August 31.
+At 12:00 UTC on September 3, the disturbance developed into a tropical depression approximately 60 mi east of Guadeloupe.
+After passing near or over several Leeward Islands in a northwestward trajectory, the depression intensified into Tropical Storm Floyd late on September 4 and then reached hurricane status about 24 hours later.
+Because Emily eroded the western side of a high-pressure ridge, Floyd turned northward on September 6.
+The cyclone strengthened into a major hurricane on the following day and peaked as a Category 3 with winds of 115 mph (185 km/h) and a minimum pressure of 975 mbar as it turned northeastward.
+However, Floyd soon encountered strong wind shear and fell to tropical storm intensity later on September 8 while located near Bermuda.
+The storm then moved generally eastward before turning northeastward on September 10.
+Floyd became unidentifiable on September 12 about 135 mi northwest of the northwesternmost islands of the Azores.

-No damages are associated with Floyd.
-Although Bermuda was directly affected, the island experienced the weaker half of the storm.
+As the depression moved northwest across the Leeward Islands, it caused heavy rain.
+The highest precipitation reported was 5.7 in at Antigua.
+On Bermuda, residents and officials boarded-up windows, tightened moors of vessels, closed schools on September 8, and canceled many commercial flights.
+Rains and winds up to 60 mph (95 km/h) impacted the island, but damage was minor.

 Hurricane Gert

 A tropical wave exited western Africa on September 1, gradually developing a concentrated area of convection.
 Early on September 7, satellite imagery indicated that Tropical Depression Eleven formed about 400 mi east of the Leeward Islands.
 The depression intensified into Tropical Storm Gert on the following day.
 The newly upgraded storm passed between Dominica and Guadeloupe and continued to intensify, making landfall on southeastern Puerto Rico with winds of 60 mph late on September 8.
 After emerging into the Atlantic, Gert weakened while passing just north of the Dominican Republic.
 It restrengthened while turning northward near the Bahamas, becoming a hurricane on September 10.
 Midday on September 11, Gert peaked with winds of 105 mph and a minimum pressure of 988 mbar.
 The hurricane turned northeastward and weakened over cooler waters, passing about 100 mi north of Bermuda on September 12 as a tropical storm.
 On September 14, Gert weakened further to tropical depression status, dissipating the next day.

 While passing through the Leeward Islands, Gert dropped moderate rainfall of 5.85 in on St. Thomas.
 Winds gusted to 50 mph on the island.
 In Puerto Rico, rainfall peaked at 6.02 in in the municipality of Maricao, flooding some highways.
 Several towns on the southside of the island lost electricity during the storm due to downed power lines.
 Gale warnings were issued for the Turks and Caicos Islands and later the southeastern Bahamas, and light rainfall occurred in the region, reaching 3.20 in on the island of San Salvador.
 Winds were light in Bermuda.